 - Since Hotel Dusk: Room 215 and Last Window are all about learning about the characters and their plots, this makes sense.
 However, there is an instance or two where you'll want to not say something to them, lest you find yourself with an early Game Over.

-- In the PC game Sherlock Holmes And The Secret Of The Silver Earring, the trope is present in the extreme — not only must you speak with every NPC you find, you absolutely must pursue every single possible line of dialogue or the game will not move forward.
+- In the PC game Sherlock Holmes: Secret of the Silver Earring, the trope is present in the extreme — not only must you speak with every NPC you find, you absolutely must pursue every single possible line of dialogue or the game will not move forward.

 - The Little Big Adventure games make use of this, since friendly NPCs can provide useful info, including tips on what Twinsen is capable of doing as a Player Character.
 When you have a specific objective, Twinsen will usually ask about it, and if you're talking to the right person, chances are you'll be given some clues — or at least a reminder of what you were going to do when you left the game the last time several weeks ago.